ECS Reopening Plan

-- PrK – 1st grade students will be allowed to remove their mask while in the classroom but we encourage these students to wear their masks as much as possible.
+- PrK – 1st grade students will be allowed to remove their mask at times.

 - 2nd through 6th students are required to wear a protective facial shield or mask supplied by parents throughout the school day.
 Teachers will work to find times in which the students may remove the mask and work in socially distance spacing.